TrungThachDau/TrungThachDau/README.md

-- 👋 Hi, I’m @TrungThachDau
+- 👋 @TrungThachDau Nguyen Quang Trung
-- 🌏 I come from Saigon, Vietnam
+- 🌏 Saigon, Vietnam
-- 🧑‍🎓 I'm studying at Ho Chi Minh city University of Industry and Trade(HUIT) aka HCMC University of Food Industry (HUFI)
+- 🧑‍🎓 Ho Chi Minh city University of Industry and Trade(HUIT) aka HCMC University of Food Industry (HUFI)
-- 📫 Contact me at 2001206954@hufi.edu.vn
+- 📫 2001206954@hufi.edu.vn

  <!---
 TrungThachDau/TrungThachDau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.